 Did you make the mistake of getting behind the wheel after drinking at a party?
 Were you in the wrong place at the wrong time when a fight broke out at the Troy movie theater?
 Maybe you had drugs in your possession without knowing it or the Troy police blamed you for someone else’s crime.
 Whatever the case may be, when you face criminal charges in Troy, you must take the charges seriously.

 Thankfully, getting charged with a crime in Troy doesn’t mean you’re convicted of a crime.
-You’ll have the chance to explain yourself in court and a Troy criminal defense lawyer from Schwartz Criminal Defense Firm can help.
+You’ll have the chance to explain yourself in court and a Troy criminal defense lawyer from Schwartz Law Group can help.
 When you have a strong legal team by your side, you can feel confident going up against the prosecution.

 There are many laws you must follow in Troy if you hope to stay out of trouble with the police.
 If you drive drunk, the police may charge you with a DUI or an OWI.
 If you get involved with illegal drugs, the police may charge you with drug possession, drug distribution, or drug manufacturing.
 If you threaten or harm someone in Troy, you may find yourself with an assault and battery charge.